How to apply for divorce without using a lawyer

 There are certain eligibility requirements and considerations you need to address when applying for a divorce.

-• Being separated but living ‘under the same roof’
+Being separated ‘under the same roof’

-If you and your partner were separated but still living together for any part of the twelve (12) months prior to filing your application, you will need to provide the court with more information by filing an Affidavit.
+If you and your partner were separated but still living together for any part of the twelve (12) months prior to filing your application, you will need to provide the Court with more information by filing an Affidavit.

 If you have children, you will need to address the living arrangements of your children in your application for divorce.
 This can be tricky, especially if the separation is new and you are unsure of how you will resolve any outstanding parenting matters.

-• Knowing where your ex-partner is located
+Knowing where your ex-partner is located

 If you do not know where your ex-partner lives or you foresee difficulty in contacting them, you will need to file a further application seeking to get a divorce without ‘serving’ your ex-partner.